aliciademorauk/BlogPost-WebApp/README.md

   *  Run `bin/dev` to start the Rails server and the TailwinCSS watcher as specified in `Procfile.dev`.

   *  In your browser, go to `http://localhost:3000` to experience the site as a non-logged in user (i.e. read-only) or sign in at `http://localhost:3000/users/sign_in` to add and edit blog posts.

+  *  To reset the application data back to the initial seeds ...
+[FINISH]

 <p align="right">(<a href="#readme-top">back to top</a>)</p>